(Work in progress, check in regularly for updates)

 SLOW COOKER and/or PRESSURE COOKER

-- I have so many of these, in all sizes.
+- I own so many of these, in all sizes.
 Extremely helpful for everything from making ferments and pickles, to preparing and storing salad dressings, to holding every which grain and legume in my pantry.
 Essential!

 Above all, take care of yourself and indulge in rest and self-care during this magical time.
 Here are a few things I discovered (or wish I had) along the way: